Aliza05/studentManagementSystemFrontend/README.md

 If I would be given a chance I will learn Docker and integrate it too.

 ## For this challenge I have used Django Rest Framework and Vue.js.
+There is a README file in backend repository too, explaining the backend setup.

 # Student Management System Frontend